-Inhibikase Therapeutics, Inc. (the "Company," "we" or "our") is a clinical-stage pharmaceutical company developing therapeutics for Parkinson's Disease, or PD, and related disorders that arise inside and outside of the brain.
-In 2021, we commenced clinical development of IkT-148009, a small molecule Abelson Tyrosine Kinase inhibitor we believe can modify the course of Parkinson's disease including its manifestation in the gastrointestinal tract, or GI.
-Results to date of our completed Phase 1 Single and Multiple Ascending Dose escalation study (SAD and MAD, respectively) in older and elderly healthy volunteers have revealed important insights into the safety, tolerability and pharmacokinetics of IkT-148009 in human subjects.
-Results from the 88 older and elderly healthy Phase 1 subjects have shown that IkT-148009 has a half-life of greater than 24 hours and just a 25 mg once-daily oral dose reached exposures that are consistent with the exposures to the drug that resulted in therapeutic efficacy in animal models of progressive Parkinson's disease.
-In July 2021, the U.S. Food and Drug Administration (FDA"), agreed with the Company's plan to initiate its Phase 1b study in Parkinson's patients which commenced dosing October 19, 2021 and was closed June 2022 after two dosing cohorts.
-FDA review of the Phase 1/1b data and the protocol for the follow-on Phase 2a three-month dosing study resulted in the FDA agreeing with the Company's view that it was appropriate for the Phase 2a study to begin, prompting the Company to close the Phase 1b study after two dosing cohorts.
-The Phase 2a '201 study' began May 23, 2022 with the opening of the first site; we have opened 11 of 40 planned sites as of August 12, 2022.
+We are a clinical-stage pharmaceutical company developing therapeutics for Parkinson's disease, or PD, and related disorders.
+Our multi-therapeutic pipeline has a primary focus on neurodegeneration and our lead program IkT-148009, an Abelson Tyrosine Kinase (c-Abl) inhibitor, targets the treatment of Parkinson's disease inside and outside the brain as well as other diseases that arise from Abelson Tyrosine Kinases.
+In 2021, we commenced clinical development of IKT-148009, a small molecule Abelson Tyrosine Kinase inhibitor we believe can modify the course of Parkinson's disease including its manifestation in the gastrointestinal tract, or GI.
+Results to date of our completed Phase 1/1b Single and Multiple Ascending Dose escalation study (SAD and MAD, respectively) in older and elderly healthy volunteers and in mild to moderately advanced Parkinson's patients have revealed important insights into the safety, tolerability and pharmacokinetics of IkT-148009 in human subjects and patients.
+Results from the 88 older and elderly healthy Phase 1 subjects and 14 Phase 1b Parkinson's patients have shown that IkT-148009 has a half-life of greater than 24 hours and just a 25 mg once-daily oral dose reached exposures that are consistent with the exposures to the drug that resulted in therapeutic efficacy in animal models of progressive Parkinson's disease.
+In addition, review of unblinded adverse event data revealed that just nine adverse events of any grade were observed in subjects or patients on IkT-148009, and at least four of these adverse events could not be attributed to IkT-148009.
+The remaining five adverse events were of Grade 1 with no clinical significance.
+FDA review of the Phase 1/1b data and the protocol for the Phase 2a three-month dosing study resulted in the FDA agreeing with our view that it was appropriate for the Phase 2a study to begin, prompting us to close the Phase 1b study after two dosing cohorts.
+The Phase 2a '201' study began May 23, 2022 with the opening of the first site; we have opened 16 of 34 selected sites as of November 1, 2022 and 11 patients have randomized into the trial as of November 1, 2022.
 120 treatment naïve patients are planned to be enrolled in this study which will dose patients with one of three planned doses of IkT-148009 or placebo once daily for three months.
-In addition to primary endpoints of safety/tolerability/pharmacokinetics, a hierarchy of 15 secondary endpoints measuring drug impact
+In addition to primary endpoints of safety/tolerability/pharmacokinetics, a hierarchy of 15 secondary endpoints measuring drug impact on motor and non-motor features of Parkinson's disease in the brain or GI tract will be evaluated with descriptive statistics.
+In November 2022, following review of the IND application to expand the use of IkT-148009 for the Parkinson's-related disorder Multiple System Atrophy, the FDA placed studies of IkT-148009 in Parkinson's and MSA on clinical hold.
+There have been no serious adverse events in the 201 trial and only two adverse events have been recorded, both graded mild and only one possibly related to the study drug.
+We are awaiting a detailed description of the basis for the clinical hold from the FDA and plan to work cooperatively with the FDA on resolving their concerns.
+Once we resolve the basis of the clinical hold for the IkT-148009 programs, and if we are able to have the clinical hold lifted, the 201 trial will have to enroll all 120 patients planned for the study.